ViscousTests/website/content/docs/investing-and-finances/expected-house-return.md

    the house per month **on average**.
 You should always have some buffer, since many housing expenses come in large lump payments.
 Used for color coding.
+ - **Portfolio Start Size**: <br/> The amount of money you have in your investment portfolio when you buy the home.
+Used to calculate how much of your investment portfolio is made up of by the house
+ - **Yearly Investment**: <br/> The amount of money you are investing per year into your portfolio.
+Used to calculate how much of your investment portfolio is made up of by the house

 ### Income